How to Safeguard Your Family From a Messy Probate Court Battle

 What we rarely hear about is the celebrity who made the correct financial moves and passed away with a plan to protect their assets.
 If we are searching for that example, we need to look no further than at David Bowie.
 The artist struggled financially during his younger years and even dealt with bankruptcy.
 However, later in life, Bowie with the help of investment banker David Pullman, sold a stake in his music catalog and collected over $55 million.

-Bowie’s financial advisors recently told the press how his client was motivated by the thought of setting up his family for the future.
-Bowie took the money he earned from selling a stake in his catalog and create an estate plan to benefit his wife, daughter, and son from his first marriage.
-Pullman also mentions that Bowie was interested in estate planning and taking an active role in his finances from an early age.
+David Bowie’s financial advisors recently told the press how their client was motivated by the thought of setting up his family for the future.
+Bowie took the money he earned from selling a stake in his catalog and created an estate plan to benefit his wife, daughter, and son from his first marriage.
+Pullman also mentioned that Bowie was interested in estate planning and taking an active role in his finances from an early age.

 According to various reports, Bowie’s wife will receive the majority of the financial empire, which is estimated to be in the $200 million range, before factoring in the spike in sales likely to occur because of Bowie’s passing.
 The actual details of Bowie’s estate plan have not been made public.
 However, given his financial acumen and propensity for advanced planning, Bowie likely created one or more living trusts to protect his assets.

 Many celebrities (and people in general) fail to adequately plan for their estate, and many times their assets will get tied up in a lengthy probate process.
 Artists like John Lennon, Tupac Shakur, and Kurt Cobain all passed away without an estate plan and left their heirs with messy court battles.